hwixley/WYX-CLI/README.md

 ### Editing Data for Custom Scripting Logic
 1. `editd <data>`: allows the user to edit the specified piece of data (`user`, `myorgs`, `mydirs` or `myscripts`)
 2. `edits <myscript>`: allows the user to edit the specified script (this edits the script referenced from the alias stored in `myscripts` not the `myscripts` aliases data)
+3. `newscript <script-name?>`: allows the user to create a new script